Voted on by the Council in Washington, D.C. on June 15, 1977

 a) The affairs of the Section shall be administered by a Section Council, all of whose members shall be active members of AAPG.

 b) The Section Council shall consist of the Society Delegates as defined in Article IV, Section 2, of the By-Laws of AAPG.
 Each affiliated local geological society shall be entitled to one Delegate for up to seventy (70) members of the Association, and to one (1) additional Delegate for each additional seventy (70) members, or major fraction thereof, being allocated to that society for voting purposes.
 In addition, any elected officer of the Section as defined in Article II.a. of these By-Laws who is not a Society Delegate will be a voting member of the Council for the term of their office.

 c) The Eastern Section Councilors to the DEG, EMD, and DPA Divisions of AAPG are not members of the Council by virtue of their positions.
 They may be invited to attend Council meetings at the discretion of the President and the Executive Committee of the Section.

-f) The unfulfilled term of an Section officer, by reason of death or resignation, shall be filled through an appointment made by the remaining officers to fulfill the current term of office until the next Annual Business Meeting of the Section.
-The office will then be filled through the normal election process as described in Article II.e
+d) The unfulfilled term of a Section officer, by reason of death or resignation, shall be filled through an appointment made by the remaining officers to fulfill the current term of office until the next Annual Business Meeting of the Section.
+The office will be filled through the normal election process as described in Article II. c.

 Committees are not intended to duplicate activities normally carried on by member societies or by AAPG.
 Ad Hoc Committees may be appointed as prescribed in the By-Laws.